 Don’t forget these things on your Banff hikes

 Always take the 10 hiking essentials.

 On any hike in Banff National Park, you run the risk of meeting a bear.
 In a decade of hiking in the park I have only seen bears on trails once – and that was on the Aylmer Lookout Trail.
 Be sure to carry a can of bear spray and know how to use it.
 It should be easily accessible via a holster or a clip at the front of your pack.

 If you’re hiking in the mountains, be prepared for whatever the weather Gods might throw your way.
 Include rain gear but also a ball cap style hat to keep the rain off your face.

 For lunch time breaks I always recommend a soft blow-up cushion.
 It’s especially useful on cold or rainy days.

-In summer a pocket guide to wildflowers is a great addition.
+In summer a guide to popular wildflowers of Alberta is a great addition to your pack.